whatistalking/Talking/README.md

 > - You will recieve a confirmation mail.
 To manage genuine users, we ask you click on an activation email.
 Welcome onboard!
 > - Setup users(your **workforce** ) in https://app.talking.one/#/organization

-> 3 Step for Setup:
+> 3 Steps for Setup:
 > - > - [1] Add a Department
 > - > -	[2] Add Team for Department
 > - > -	[3] Add Members(users) for Team